 Best for those on a budget that want just a light but with amazing durability!

 These are just basic little hand-crank flashlights on the first appearance, but I have to say that they are above and beyond what you expect.
-These lights would come in a two pack for about $20 so if you were judging them based on the price you would be thinking how good they could be for that price?
+These lights would come in a two pack for cheap so if you were judging them based on the price you would be thinking how good they could be for that price?
 The truth is that these little lights will operate for an outstanding 80 minutes with just 1 minute of crank time.

 This is the best return for the work I have found in an hand-crank light.
 On top of that, you can charge these lights with the solar panel during the day.
 If you are concerned about ruggedness, then you will be impressed that these lights are built with a rugged housing, and they are waterproof to 45 meters!
 This is a good budget light to throw in a bug out bag and keep in all your vehicles and boats!